BushLife - Hunting Safety Hero 1920x1080

 Deer Hunting Essentials

-We assume that you already have your hunting course completed and your hunting license in your hand.
+We assume that you already have your hunter education program completed and your hunting license in your hand.
 Make sure you have your hunting tags purchased before the hunt.
 To hunt moose, deer or elk, you must go through an allocation process and be successful.
 Once you have your game license and a valid tag, you can proceed with the hunt when the season opens.
 Before you do, let us look at the dos and don’ts of hunting safety gear tips.

 Boots